groupdocs-signature/GroupDocs.Signature-Products/content/signature/net/add/barcode/docm/upcags1databarcoupon.md

     title_right: "System Requirements"
     content_right: |
         GroupDocs.Signature for .NET APIs are supported on all major platforms and operating systems.
-Before executing the code below, please make sure that you have the following prerequisites installled on your system.
+Before executing the code below, please make sure that you have the following prerequisites installed on your system.

         *   Operating Systems: Microsoft Windows, Linux, MacOS
         *   Development Environments: Visual Studio, Xamarin, MonoDevelop
         *   Frameworks: .NET Framework, .NET Standard, .NET Core, Mono
-        *   Download the latest version of GroupDocs.Signature for .NET from [Nuget](https://www.nuget.org/packages/groupdocs.signature)
+        *   Download the latest version of GroupDocs.Signature for .NET from [NuGet](https://www.nuget.org/packages/groupdocs.signature)

     code: |
         ```cs